yichiliao/yichiliao.github.io/_pages/about.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/--0zCqyv7tE" frameborder="0" allowfullscreen></iframe>

 <small>
-ThirdHnad is a wearable robotic arm which provides 5-DOF force feedback to enrich the mobile gaming experience.
-Comparing to traditional mounted-on-environment force device such as phantom, ThirdHand provides higher mobility.
-Also, comparing to muscle-propelled and gyro-effect solutions, our approach enables more accurate control.
-As a leading author, I worked on generating the idea, hardware / software prototyping and paper writing.
+ThirdHnad is a wearable robotic arm provides 5-DOF force feedback to enrich the mobile gaming experience.
+Comparing to traditional mounted-on-environment force-feedback devices such as phantom, ThirdHand provides higher mobility due to its wearable form.
+Also, comparing to the muscle-propelled and gyro-effect solutions, our approach enables more accurate control with stronger forces.
+As a leading author, I generated the idea, hardware / software prototyping and paper writing.
 </small>

 <small>In Proc.
 Siggraph Asia'15 Emerging Technology //